dgattey/traffic/README.md

 4. Each request runs on its own thread

 ###Protocol for Sending/Receiving
-We had a ProtocolManager that...
+We had a ProtocolManager that...TODO

 ##Testing
 Test our code by running the following: